jmikedupont2/formal.land/blog/2023-12-08-rust-verify-erc-20-smart-contract.md

 We verify the code in two steps:

-1. Show that all the smart contract code can be simulated by a simpler, and purely functional, Coq code.
+1. Show that a simpler, purely functional Coq code can simulate all the smart contract code.
 2. Show that the simulation is correct.

-That way we can get rid once and for all of all the memory-related operations by showing the equivalence with a simulation.
-Then, we can focus on the functional code, which is simpler to reason about.
+That way, we can eliminate all the memory-related operations by showing the equivalence with a simulation.
+Then, we can focus on the functional code, which is more straightforward to reason about.
 We can cite another project, [Aeneas](https://github.com/AeneasVerif/aeneas), which proposes to do the first step (removing memory operations) automatically.

 ## Simulations